 Every year, millions of people are stung by bees and other insects.
 Even if a person is not allergic — making the event a frightening and potentially life-threatening issue — the experience is painful and irritating.
 Home remedies for bee stings are not intended for people who are allergic but if the sting simply becomes inflamed and tender, without more serious symptoms, these suggestions could minimize pain and promote healing.

-Before doing anything else, it is important to remove the stinger from the wound.
-While some stinging insects can sting multiple times, honey bees die after stinging.
-If you are stung by a bee, the stinger will typically break off and remain in your skin.
-Be careful not to squeeze or twist the stinger because it can inject more toxins and cause pain.
-Instead, use tweezers or your fingernails to gently pull the stinger out.
+Before doing anything else, it is important to remove the stinger from the wound as quickly as possible.
+While some stinging insects can sting multiple times, honey bees die after stinging, so if you are stung by a bee, the stinger will typically break off and remain in your skin.
+Be careful not to squeeze or twist the stinger; this can inject more toxins and increase pain.
+Instead, use tweezers or your fingernails to pull the stinger out gently.
 Do not attempt to treat the sting before removing the stinger.
 If it breaks off under the skin, you should see your physician.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.